Switched Outlet Wiring Diagrams

 It has been a common practice among the uninformed to use the equipment grounding conductor as a neutral whenever a neutral is unavailable.
 That is an unsafe practice and could be a shock hazard.

-When using the white wire as a hot or LINE it is required that the white wire be re-identified with a different color.
-However, it has been my experience when working on older homes that the white wire has almost never had its color changed when being used as the LINE.
-Consequently it is not unusual to find that the white wire in a switch box is a LINE and not a neutral conductor.
-A non-contact voltage detector is good for checking which wires are hot
+Consequently, it is not unusual to find that the white wire in a switch box is a LINE and not a neutral conductor.
+A non-contact voltage detector is suitable for checking which wires are hot.

-Any receptacle outlet that could be accessible by children, including kitchen counter top outlets, must be tamper resistant outlets.
+Any receptacle outlet that could be accessible by children, including kitchen countertop outlets, must be tamper-resistant outlets.
 They prevent things from being inserted into the outlet slots as children are known to do.
 Article 406.12 gives the details of this code requirement.

 Wiring diagram of a switched electrical receptacle outlet and an unswitched electrical receptacle outlet with the power entering the switched outlet electrical box from the circuit breaker panel

 Wiring diagram of a switched electrical receptacle outlet and an unswitched electrical receptacle outlet with the power entering the switched outlet electrical box from the circuit breaker panel.
-The single pole switch has a neutral conductor for future electronic controls such as a timer or a WiFi switch.
+The single pole switch has a neutral conductor for future electronic controls, such as a timer or a WiFi switch.

 Switched outlet wiring diagram with a hot and a neutral entering the single pole switch box

-HOW TO WIRE SPLIT SWITCHED OUTLET
+HOW TO WIRE A SPLIT SWITCHED OUTLET

 Half switched outlet wiring diagram depicting the electrical power feeding into an electrical receptacle box and then going to a switch and to another receptacle.
 Outlets are split wired so that the top half of the receptacle is live all of the time and the bottom of the receptacle is controlled by the wall switch.
 Depicted is the neutral conductor in the switch box as well as the cut tab location on the receptacle.